 Water and Moisture from Ice and Snow

 If snow accumulates on your windows and then melts over time, it can soak into unprotected windows (especially wood windows that have not been properly stained or painted) and cause internal damage.
 Older windows are very susceptible to this as they often have more vulnerable areas.
-If your window rot and grow mold on the inside, they will eventually have to be replaced.
+If your windows rot and grow mold on the inside, they will eventually have to be replaced.

 Warped Materials Due to Freezing Temperatures

 If there’s a significant temperature drop overnight and the temperature reaches its daily low before sunrise, the window material will warp downward as it cools off.
-This will not happen overnight, but constant temperature changes over the years can impact the materials of windows, especially if they are lower quality.
+This will not happen overnight, but constant temperature changes over the years can impact the materials of windows, especially if they are of lower quality.
 Eventually, your windows will warp and allow cold air into your home.
 Repair will no longer be an option.
 Old and warped windows always require a full replacement.

 Falling Ice from Rooftops